sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * Since 7 October 2023 and as of 8 February 2024, 775 Palestinians, including 322 children, have been displaced, following the destruction of 123 homes during operations carried out by Israeli forces across the West Bank.
 About 95 per cent of the displacement was reported in the refugee camps of Jenin, Nur Shams and Tulkarm. ((83 for #8))

 ### Funding ((34 for #9))

+* Since 7 October 2023 and as of 8 February 2024, OCHA has recorded 514 Israeli settler attacks against Palestinians, resulting in Palestinian casualties (49 incidents), damage to Palestinian-owned property (407 incidents), or both casualties and damage to property (58 incidents).
+October, followed by November, represented the peak of such incidents, after which the frequency of settler violence incidents returned to their pre-October levels.
+Overall, in 2023, OCHA documented 1,264 settler attacks against Palestinians in the West Bank, including East Jerusalem, the highest such number in any given year since OCHA started recording incidents involving settlers in 2006\. ((42 for #5))

 ---